tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasAuthoritiesDefaults

 - Name: bdqffdq:hasAuthoritiesDefaults
-- Definition: Text describing source authorities and parameters with their default values to attach to a Specification to further specify the behavior described in the expected response.
+- Definition: Text describing bdq:sourceAuthorities and Parameters with their default values to attach to a Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.
 - Range xsd:string

 ********************